Blog

 The DBT curriculum is accessible via a $50 manual.
 All handouts for kids are available in English and Spanish and can be printed from a web-based link for free.
 An array of trainings are available to support rapid school-based service delivery.

-To learn more about current and upcoming funding for enhanced school and community-based mental health care or DBT-STEPS-A, contact:
+To learn more about current and upcoming funding for enhanced school and community-based mental health care or DBT-STEPS-A, contact our experts below.

 You can also contact DBT in Schools, LLC for information about DBT-STEPS-A [email protected].